attic-labs/noms/doc/faq.md

 Theoretically, definitely.
 In Git, for example, the concept of "shallow clones" exists, and we could do something similar in Noms.
 This has not been implemented yet.

+### Is this another one of those NoSQL database thingies?

+It depends on the specific features and/or functionality you use to define `NoSQL`.
+Does Noms support similar type of data?
+Yes.
+Does Noms support a flexible schema?
+Yes.
+Does Noms "compromise consistency"?
+No. Is Noms “eventually consistent”?
+No, it is always consistent.

+### Git can store files, how is this different?

+Git is awesome at storing files, allowing different versions of files, tracking changes between commits, and having a strong sense of data integrity.
+If you commit 2 versions of a 2 GB text file with a large number of changes, then Git will give you information about line differences or sections of changes in those files.
+If you imported those files into Noms as structured data, then the differences calculated by Noms would give you semantic information about the data that changed - and much more quickly than Git.
+Noms is great at working with data and this is only one example of how Noms is different than Git.

 ### Why is it called Noms?

 1. It's insert-only.
 OMNOMNOM.